d-smith/notes/aws/security-specialty/topics-practice-exam.md

 * Review VPNs
 * Review service control policies
 * Know how to set up and leverage cross account access for s3
+* Know how the security token service is used

 # Services